mhayes/vue-twentytwenty/README.md

 ## Usage

-`twentytwenty` is a UMD module, which can be used as a module in both CommonJS and AMD modular environments.
+`TwentyTwenty` is a UMD module, which can be used as a module in both CommonJS and AMD modular environments.
 When in a non-modular environment, `TwentyTwenty` will be registered as a global variable.

 ### ES6